Adoption Eligibility and Policies

 Iggy

-The FPA family will be the foster on record and is expected to abide by all of the same requirements of GRR approved foster families.
-The only difference is the FPA family may adopt their dog when the dog is medically and behaviorally cleared, provided all parties agree the dog is the right fit.
+The FHTA family will be the foster on record and is expected to abide by all of the same requirements of GRR approved foster families.
+The only difference is the FHTA family may adopt their dog when the dog is medically and behaviorally cleared, provided all parties agree the dog is the right fit.

-If a family is approved to adopt, they may be asked if they are open to be considered for the FPA process.
-FPA means that an approved family who desires to adopt a dog from GRR will take the new dog in as a foster with the intent to adopt, as long as the dog ends up being the right fit.
-FPA families are assigned to a matchmaker and they work closely together to determine the dog that is deemed as the best fit for the dog and the family, just the same as if the approved family only desired to do a straight adoption.
+If a family is approved to adopt, they may be asked if they are open to be considered for the FHTA process.
+FHTA means that an approved family who desires to adopt a dog from GRR will take the new dog in as a foster with the hope to adopt, as long as the dog ends up being the right fit.
+FHTA families are assigned to a matchmaker and they work closely together to determine the dog that is deemed as the best fit for the dog and the family, just the same as if the approved family only desired to do a straight adoption.

 Scenarios that make the adoption process more difficult and longer: